zub2/dotprint/README.md

 So this might be useful to you if you are still running some DOS applications, perhaps in dosemu.
 With some scripting you can make the old DOS applications produce PDFs.

-The input file encoding is expected to be a simple singl ebyte encoding, as would be common in the DOS days.
+The input file encoding is expected to be a simple single byte encoding, as would be common in the DOS days.
 It can be specified using a translation table.
-E.g. if your input file is in CP850 you can run dotprint lik this:
+E.g. if your input file is in CP850 you can run dotprint like this:
 ```
 dotprint -t tables/cp850.trans --output myfile.pdf myfile.PRN
 ```